USS Winslow (DD-359)

 USS Winslow (DD-359/AG-127) was a in service with the United States Navy from 1937 to 1950.
-Winslow was the last surviving U.S. destroyer commissioned during the 1930s before she was sold for scrap in 1959.
+When Winslow was decommissioned in 1950, she was the last US destroyer constructed in the 1930s still in commission.
+Winslow was the also the last surviving U.S. destroyer commissioned during the 1930s before she was sold for scrap in 1959.
 Winslow was the 28th of 66 U.S. destroyers commissioned during the 1930s and the longest serving (13 yrs.
 9 mos.).
-All of the other U.S. 1930's era destroyers had been decommissioned by 1947 and gone to the ship breakers before 1950, most by 1947.
-23 U.S. destroyers commissioned during the 1930s were lost to enemy action or foundered in storms.
+All of the other U.S. 1930s era destroyers had been decommissioned by 1947 and gone to the ship breakers before 1950, most by 1947.
+Twenty-three U.S. destroyers commissioned during the 1930s were lost to enemy action or foundered in storms.

 History

 Winslow was named after Rear Admiral John Ancrum Winslow and Cameron McRae Winslow.
 She was laid down on 18 December 1933 at Camden, New Jersey, by the New York Shipbuilding Corporation; launched on 21 September 1936; sponsored by Miss Mary Blythe Winslow; and commissioned at the Philadelphia Navy Yard on 17 February 1937.